 Amendments are to be communicated to the membership by posting a complete text of the amendment on the Association’s internet website.
 A paper or digital copy of any such amendment will be furnished to any member upon request.

-The membership may be notified by mail or through the Association’s newsletter of the proposed amendment at least 30 days prior to an annual meeting and voting on the amendment at said annual meeting.
+The membership may be notified by mail, email, or through the Association’s newsletter of the proposed amendment at least 30 days prior to an annual meeting and voting on the amendment at said annual meeting.
 Alternatively, a ballot may be sent out to each member, either through the mail or included in the Association’s newsletter, with the ballot to be returned by a specific date, 30 to 60 days later.

+Another alternative that may be used is that a copy of the amendment may be sent by email to each member.
+A secure link and special code for an internet-based ballot will be provided to each member with a deadline of 30 to 60 days for the member to submit their ballot to vote on the amendment.

 A two-thirds majority of votes cast at an annual meeting or a two-thirds majority of votes returned will be required for passage.